2007 Oklahoma Sooners football team: Oklahoma State (Bedlam Series)

 The Sooners prepare to take on the Oklahoma State Cowboys.

 The end of the regular season brought in-state rival Oklahoma State to Norman.
 This rivalry, referred to as Bedlam, encompasses all sports with football being at the top.
 The rivalry is the most lopsided series in the nation featuring two teams from the same state with Oklahoma leading the series 78–16–7 going into the game.
 Oklahoma had won 94% of the matches when ranked higher than Oklahoma State.
 However, the games had a tendency to remain close.
-Under Bob Stoops, four of the seven games had been decided by six points or less and Oklahoma State was the only Big 12 team to had beaten Oklahoma at home under Stoops.
+Under Bob Stoops, four of the seven games had been decided by six points or less and Oklahoma State was the only Big 12 team to have beaten Oklahoma at home under Stoops.
 Both teams in this matchup were missing key players.
 Oklahoma running back DeMarco Murray was injured in the previous game and was out for the season.
 Oklahoma State's top receiver Adarius Bowman also suffered a knee injury in an earlier game and would also miss the Bedlam match.
 However, Oklahoma QB Sam Bradford was able to come back after sustaining a concussion in the previous game.